 Before everyone goes into a panic over this knee-jerk reaction to "fix" supposedly vulnerable bike trails, let’s take a closer look at terror attacks on bikeways.

 You can place trail bollards at road crossings, but that won’t keep terrorists from driving cars and trucks onto bikeways.
 Bikeways often run along streets, alongside parking lots and other open spaces where vehicles have easy access.
-Or, drivers can simply drive over curbs or flexible plastic posts in other areas to gain access.
+A determined person is likely to find a way around or through.

 But let’s say that you manage to completely cordon off a bikeway with bollards (a known hazard to trail users that has resulted in fatalities), concrete barriers, etc. Don’t local pedestrians on nearby public sidewalks have the same right of protection as cyclists?
 So to be equitable, we’ll also need to barricade all public sidewalks, plazas, parks and all entry ways into sports venues, etc.

-Before you’ve finished such an attempt to terror-proof your bikeway or city from terrorists in motor vehicles, you should consider that you’re only guarding against one potential means of carrying out such an act.
+Before you’ve finished such an attempt to terror-proof your bikeway or city from terrorists in motor vehicles, you should consider that you’re only guarding against one potential means of carrying out such an attack.
 What about the suicide bomber who uses a bike and a backpack to roll right up next to his/her group of potential victims?
 Or the terrorist with self-preservation tendencies that chooses to play sniper from a nearby window?

 These are only 2 examples (there are many more) of scenarios that many are deliberately ignoring, because they shine the spotlight on the fact that their proposed solutions are not really solutions at all.
 They are schemes meant to make the public feel safer, while not addressing the cause of the problem.

 Start at the Source

 Isn’t it curious how some can fully support vision zero initiatives, an extremely difficult and worthwhile goal, yet resign themselves to believing that death by terrorists has become the new norm of modern life in the U.S. That’s a telling contradiction.